Logos of SAMH. Scottish Action for Mental health and Sam's Fife. Mental health peer support.

 You can connect with Sam's Fife, many of the team have been through suicidal thoughts on their mental health journey and know from experience how important it is to get a connection.
 Our support is relaxed, meaningful and values you for you.

 There is no appointment needed, you can visit Sam's Fife when you feel ready at a time convenient for yourself.
-You can choose to stay a minute, an hour or anything in between...the flexibility of Sam's Fife means that you can attend another day that we are open.
+The time for support is flexible and will be guided by you.The flexibility of Sam's Fife means that you can attend another day that we are open.

 We also have our phone numbers that you can call for information or to let us know that you are attending.